1.1. What is Functional Electrical Stimulation (FES)?

 2.2.
 What is a multi-pad electrode?

-One of the key features of Fesia Walk and Fesia Walk systems is the multi-pad electrode.
+One of the key features of Fesia Walk and Fesia Grasp devices is the multi-pad electrode.
 The multi-pad electrode combined with an extremely easy-to-use interface allows any user, therapist or patient to try many different electrode sizes and positions without the need of removing the electrode from the skin.

 Using a multipad electrode, we produce a more selective activation of desired muscles.
 This way our products have a better functional performance and muscle fatigue is reduced.

 2.3.
-Do the Fesia systems need any maintenance?
+Do the Fesia devices need any maintenance?

 Fesia systems do not require maintenance, but caution in handling to avoid damage from unexpected knocks or falls.
 Do not attempt to repair the Fesia devices or open the stimulator under any circumstances.
 In case of breakdown contact a Fesia technician.

-If the electrode appears to be dry or loses its adhesion properties, once the protective plastic has been removed, pour about 10 drops of water on it and spread this water over the entire gel with your fingers.
+If the electrode appears to be dry or loses its adhesion properties, once the protective plastic has been removed, pour some drops of water on it and spread this water over the entire gel with your fingers.
 Wait 3-4 minutes until the gel has absorbed the water.

 You can clean the stimulator and sensor housings using a clean, soft cloth.
 You can wash the textile garment with soap and water after removing the electrode from the band.

-Fesia Walk is a functional electrical stimulation-based gait rehabilitation device, for people who suffer from foot drop as a result of a disease or injury of the central nervous system.
+Fesia Walk is a rehabilitation device designed to provide dorsal and plantar ankle flexion for people suffering from foot drop/ equine as a result of a nervous system disease or injury.